Jack Deveraux: 1987-1988

 When Jack came to Salem, he was hoping to reconnect with Kayla Brady, the woman he'd met a couple of years prior in Hawaii and couldn't get out of his mind.
-He had Hodgkin's disease, but he was in denial about its severity, and tried to hide the symptoms plaguing him.
+He had Hodgkin's disease, but he was in denial about its severity, and actually tried to hide the symptoms plaguing him.
 However, that couldn't last long.
 Once he was hospitalized because he was no longer in remission, his father, wealthy Senator Harper Deveraux, hired Kayla to be Jack's nurse.
 Jack let Kayla know he loved her, and he told her that her love gave him the will to live.
-Unbeknownst to Jack, he was adopted; his real name was Billy Johnson, his mother was the family's former maid Jo, and his birth brother was Kayla's boyfriend, Steve "Patch" Johnson.
-When Steve found out that his brother might live if he had Kayla's love, he rejected Kayla and pushed her towards Jack.
-Unaware of Steve's motives and believing that Steve didn't love her, Kayla agreed to marry Jack; she felt affection for Jack, and she pitied him.
+Thus, when Steve "Patch" Johnson rejected Kayla, he pushed her towards Jack (his birth brother Billy, unbeknownst to Jack), and she agreed to marry him.
 Sure enough, Jack went into remission and recuperated fully.

-Unfortunately, Kayla could not bring herself to be a wife to Jack in more than name.
-At first, he was too sick for intimacy; then, she became sick due to a poisoning attempt by Harper.
-Harper believed she was aware of Jack's true birth.
-(Ironically, it was not Kayla, but Jack's assistant Melissa Horton who knew of his true birth.)
-Once he realized what was happening, Steve rescued Kayla from the Deveraux household.
-He hid her away and nursed her back to health, but unsurprisingly, this led to a resumption of their relationship.
-Jack eventually found Kayla and took her back home, but by then, it was too late.
-From that point on, Kayla and Steve took every opportunity to see each other behind Jack's back.